 The volume traded in the market shows us very clearly the willingness of buyers to buy and sellers to sell from the number of contracts traded at a given price.
 When the volume traded by buyers at the top of a bar is small, it is clear that we are running out of buyers and when the volume traded by sellers at the bottom of a bar is low, we are running out of sellers.

 When using Numbers Bars, you can see the exact volume traded by buyers and sellers at the extreme of each bar.
 We are watching for low numbers.
-To make it easy to spot these low demand and supply scenarios, the Single Print at Extreme indicator allows you to highlight a Forward Projection Zone when we have low buying volume at the top of an up bar and low selling volume at the bottom of a down bar.
+To make it easy to spot these low demand and supply scenarios, the Single Print At Extreme indicator allows you to highlight low buying volume at the top of an up bar and low selling volume at the bottom of a down bar.